July 1922

 Lynch (2010), pg 201

-Westport Landing Pro-Treaty forces land by sea at Westport.
-They had left Dublin on the 22nd in the Minerva under Colonel-Commandant O’Malley with 400 men.
+Pro-Treaty forces land by sea at Westport.
+They had left Dublin on July 22nd in the Minerva under Colonel-Commandant O’Malley with 400 men.
 (Price says that they were led by Brigadier General Joe Ring.)
-Michael Kilroy, O/C of anti-Treaty 4th Western Division orders the burning of the RIC barracks and post office in Castlebar (but the burning of latter is prevented by local people).

-After taking Westport, most of the main towns in Mayo were taken by the pro-Treaty forces in the next few days.
-(Price says by end of August.)
 By the end of the month, small pro-Treaty garrisons are being closed down and troops withdrawn to the Curragh for training (in anticipation of guerrilla war).

 O'Farrell P (1997), pg xxii; Hopkinson (1988), pg 160; Macardle (1999), pg 761; Price (2012), pgs 220-221 & 225